CSCfi/csc-user-guide/docs/apps/vtune.md

 vtune -report summary -r results_dir_name
 ```

-The results are printed to stdandard output or to a file using `-report-output
+The results are printed to standard output or to a file using `-report-output output_filename` option.
-output_filename` option.

 VTune supports large number of different reports, *e.g.* "hotspots", "hardware events", and one can also
 compare differences between two reports:

 ```
 vtune -report hotspots -r results_dir_name_00 -r results_dir_name_01
 ```

-By default the report time is grouped by functions, however it is possible to
+By default the report time is grouped by functions, however it is also possible to
 have it grouped by source lines (`-group-by source-line`) or by module
 (`-group-by module`).

 Finally, it is possible to display the CPU time for call stacks
 (`-report callstacks`) or display a call tree and provide the CPU time for